Sv443/Node-Notifier/README.md

 2. Clone or download and extract this repo
 3. Open a terminal in the project directory
 4. Install dependencies with the command `npm i`
-    - Optionally install [pm2](https://npmjs.com/package/pm2) if you want to enable autostart, monitoring, etc. (to install run `npm i -g pm2`)
+    - This also installs [pm2](https://npmjs.com/package/pm2) globally.
+It enables autostart on reboot, monitoring, etc.
 5. Start Node-Notifier with `npm start`
     - To start it without being wrapped by pm2 (not recommended for normal use) you can use the command `npm run debug`
 6. Enter new login info for the admin user